-Elektron’s Analog Heat audio processor for adding saturation and warmth to digital instruments, but now the company’s upping the ante .
+Elektron’s Analog Heat audio processor was already a fantastic tool for adding saturation and warmth to digital instruments, but now the company’s upping the ante with a hardware refresh.
 Announced at the SuperBooth synthesizer expo in Berlin, Analog Heat +FX picks up where the MK2 left off, with the addition of new digital effects to complement the pre-existing saturation options.

 The titular effects are the standout feature here, as the unit allows for tape emulation, reverb, bit crushing, delay, chorus and more.
 This is in addition to eight stereo analog distortion units, seven filter types, a two-band EQ and a noise gate.
 In other words, this little module can do a lot with your sound whether it's a simple keyboard riff or an entire master bus.